codio/knowledge/source/instructors/authoring/guides/author_student.rst

 ********************
 The top menu can be customized to remove options you don't want your students to have access to.

 ..
-Note::  that only students will see this.
+Note::  Only students will see the modified menus.
 Teachers previewing the assignment will not see the customization.
-If you wish to check this, the :ref:`test student <add-remove-students>` accounts can be used
+To view the environment as a student use the :ref:`test student <add-remove-students>` accounts.

 Use a `.codio-menu` file to specify which menu items should be hidden.
 Example: